 A HAVEN FOR WILDLIFE

-Within this coastal marvel lies a mangrove sanctuary that is home to some remarkable species.
+Within this coastal marvel lies a mangrove sanctuary home to some remarkable species.
 The African dwarf crocodile, the West African slender-snouted crocodile, and four species of endangered marine turtles—the Olive Ridley, Green, Leatherback (locally known as the "sea tiger"), and the critically endangered Hawksbill - find refuge in Marshall’s mangroves.
 However, due to habitat destruction and human activity, turtles are now much less present, and it is rare to see one.

 Photo: Bird in the mangrove forests in the Marshall Wetlands, photo: Peter Damerell